Looking for the best keto cookie ever? These melt in your mouth low carb and keto chocolate chip cookies are going to rock your world.

 Keto Chocolate Chip Cookies

-I decided I wanted to win this challenge with my version being KETO.
-Whew....
+I decided I wanted to win this challenge with my version being keto.
+Whew.
 This might get difficult!
+It couldn’t be just any keto cookie, but rather the best keto chocolate chip cookie ever!

-With only 2.5g net carbs per cookie - I'll take it!
-If you want to decrease this, just decrease the amount of Lily's Chocolate Chips
+With only 2.5g net carbs per low-carb chocolate chip cookie – I’ll take it!
+If you want to decrease this, just decrease the amount of Lily’s Chocolate Chips

 RELATED - How to Start the Keto Diet (AGAIN)

-I will admit that it was a bit of a challenge at first as it called for shortening for starters!
-It took me 3 tries to get them perfect.
-And I do mean PERFECT.
+I will admit that it was a bit of a challenge at first as it called for shortening, for starters!
+It took me three tries to truly get the best keto chip cookie recipe out there.
+It is perfect.
+And I do mean perfect.

-That is an easy fix!
-If you want even FLUFFIER keto chocolate chip cookies, then you add in the optional coconut flour.
-The above cookies have no coconut flour and the below cookies DO have the coconut flour.
+That is an easy fix with these keto chocolate chip cookies!
+If you want even fluffier chocolate chip cookies, then add in the optional coconut flour.
+The above cookies have no coconut flour and the below cookies DO have coconut flour.
 Do you see the difference?

-AND if you want them even FLUFFIER, then use the coconut flour and plop them down without smoothing out the edges.
-Meaning, don't roll a ball, just scoop and blob and plot it down.
+If you want them even FLUFFIER, then use the coconut flour and plop them down without smoothing out the edges.
+This means that you shouldn’t roll a ball; you should just scoop and blob and plot it down.

 I put them side by side so you can see the difference.
 The ones you just plop down (on the left) compared to the cookies that are rolled into a ball (on the right):

-Um, YES!
-Of course you can!
-As long as they are keto approved keto, then you can certainly enjoy keto cookies if they fit into your daily macros/calories profile.
+Of course, you can!
+As long as they are keto-approved, then you can certainly enjoy keto cookies if they fit into your daily macros/calorie profile.
 Not only that, but you can add a delicious keto milkshake to enjoy with them!
-I mean.... cookies and a milkshake that are both keto?
+I mean…. cookies and a milkshake that are both keto?
 YES PLEASE!

 Always remember that you want to focus on real, whole foods but there is always a time and place for yummy keto chocolate chip cookies!